Jaron Ennis

 Jaron Ennis (/dʒəˈrɒn/ jə-RON; born June 26, 1997) is an American professional boxer.
-He previously held the International Boxing Federation (IBF) welterweight title from 2023 to 2025, and the World Boxing Association (WBA) (Super version) and Ring magazine welterweight titles in 2025.
+He is a world champion in two weight classes, having held the unified World Boxing Association (WBA) and World Boxing Organization (WBO) light middleweight titles since June 2026, he previously held the International Boxing Federation (IBF) welterweight title from 2023, before unifying it with the World Boxing Association (WBA) (Super version) and Ring magazine welterweight titles in 2025.
 As an amateur, he won a silver and gold medal at the U.S. National Golden Gloves Championships in 2014 and 2015 respectively.

 Professional career

 Early career

 Ennis made his professional debut on April 30, 2016, defeating Cory Muldrew via first-round knockout (KO) at the Dixie Center in St. George, Utah.
 He fought a further seven times in 2016, scoring four consecutive stoppage wins over Luis Ramos in May; Deshawn Debose in June; Tavorus Teague in July; and Matt Murphy in August.
 Ennis went the distance for the first time in September, defeating Eddie Diaz by unanimous decision (UD) in a scheduled four-round bout.
 He saw out the year with two more stoppage wins over Chris Alexander in November and Marcus Beckford in December.

 He began 2017 with a first-round KO victory over Elvin Perez in January, followed by the second decision win of his career; a UD against James Winchester in March.
 Ennis had a further seven fights in 2017, winning all seven by stoppage; Eduardo Flores in May; Wilfredo Acuña and Robert Hill in June; Ricardo Cano in August; Lionel Jiménez in September; Ayi Bruce in October; and George Sosa in December.

 Across the following 3 years, Ennis would go on to accumulate 9 more victories.
 All 9 of those said victories coming within the distance.

 He took on and defeated fighters Gustavo Garibay, Samuel Amoako, Mike Arnaoutis, Armando Alvarez, and Raymond Serrano in the year 2018.

 Throughout the year 2019, he fought and felled fighters Franklin Mamani in August and Damian Fernandez in October.

 And in 2020, he easily dispatched Bakhtiyar Eyubov in January and Juan Carlos Abreu in September.

 Ennis had one last fight in 2020 and it was up against former IBO welterweight champion South-African boxer Chris "The Heat" van Heerden.
 Their scheduled 12-round bout took place on 19 December at the Mohegan Sun Arena, Montville, Connecticut, U.S. and it was for the then-vacant IBO welterweight title.

 Despite the early action in the first round seemingly entailing another knockout victory for the Philly-native, an accidental clash of heads opened a terrible gash on the forehead of Van Heerden which made him bleed profusely.
 Seeing the cut was severe, the referee stepped in and waved off the fight which consequently resulted in it being considered a No-Contest.